aloistr/swisseph/doc/swephprg.md

 We have worked with Microsoft Visual C++ 5.0 (32-bit).
 The DLLs where built with the Microsoft compilers.

-# Using the DLL with Visual Basic 5.0
+## Using the DLL with Visual Basic 5.0

+(deprecated and not supported by Astrodienst)

 The 32-bit DLL contains the exported function under \'decorated names\'.
 Each function has an underscore before its name, and a suffix of the